Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/welding_defect/_index.md

     5. Add a new dimension to the input image at the beginning of the array to create a "batch" of images.
     6. Flip the order of the color channels from RGB to BGR.

-    After the pre-processing step is completed, the final frame data is sent to the OpenVINO model server for inference.
+    After the pre-processing step is completed, the final frame data is sent to the OpenVINO™ model server for inference.
 This is achieved using gRPC and the [ovmsclient](https://pypi.org/project/ovmsclient/) library, which provides a convenient and efficient way to communicate with the server.
-The server uses the OpenVINO toolkit to perform the inference process, which involves running the input data through a trained machine learning model to generate predictions or classifications.
+The server uses the OpenVINO™ toolkit to perform the inference process, which involves running the input data through a trained machine learning model to generate predictions or classifications.
 Once the inference is complete, the results are returned to the client for further processing or display.

 1. **Frame post-processing/rednering:** this is the final step and involves parsing the inference reposnse and apply the required post-process.
 For this welding model, the post-process involves the following transformations: